 Immerse yourself in Italy’s extraordinary musical heritage at Summer Music Festivals in Verona, Lucca and Lake Como, where you experience Italy’s wonderful operatic and instrumental repertoire.
-Italian music is inseparable from the landscapes and history that have inspired it, and this new tour takes you behind the scenes of the great Italian composers, through visits to the diverse landscapes and provincial centres where they walked and worked, and a series of pre-performance talks by Royna McNamara.
+Italian music is inseparable from the landscapes and history that have inspired it, and this new tour takes you behind the scenes of the great Italian composers, through visits to the diverse landscapes and provincial centres where they walked and worked, and a series of pre-performance talks.
 The tour is rounded off by fine dining in Emilia- Romagna, Italy’s premier culinary region, and a tour along the prosecco trail in the Veneto.

 Days 1–3: In Bellagio, explore Lake Como’s spectacular villas; enjoy lunch at Villa d’Este.
 Attend the Lake Como Bellagio Music Festival.

 Days 4–6: In Vicenza, survey Palladio’s elegant villas.
 Attend an opera at Verona’s Roman arena.
 Savour wine and gastronomy on the Valdobbiadene’s “Prosecco Road”.